Your First Workflow

 Try the Plugin Wizard

-- Click ✨ next to Plugins in sidebar
+- Click ✨ (Create new plugin with AI) next to Plugins in sidebar

 - Describe any API integration